ProvableHQ/leo/README.md

   return a
 }
 ```
-Function parameters are passed by value.
+Function inputs are passed by value.
 ```rust
 function test(a: u32) {
     a = 0;